plutov/packagemain/24-nft-collection/README.md

 - Gophers: https://github.com/MariaLetta/free-gophers-pack (license: https://github.com/MariaLetta/free-gophers-pack/blob/master/LICENSE)
 - Quotes: I generated myself 10 simple quotes

-I already uploaded all images that we'll use into the separate folders.
+I already uploaded all the images that we'll use into the separate folders.

 ### What the program will do

 Before writing the program, let's define what it'll do.
 We will build an executable program in which we'll define where to find layers' images.
-The prohram then will blend all unique combinations programmatically, and store them into a separate folder.
+The program then will blend all unique combinations programmatically, and store them into a separate folder.

 This program will rely a lot on [image](https://pkg.go.dev/image) package.